 \subsection{Ablation Study of \task}

-In this section, we perform ablation study of \task.
-We consider the following ablated versions of \task: (i) \task~w/ 2steps, which performs two perturbation steps to candidate segmentations to generate intermediate candidates; (ii) \task~w/o select, which incorporates a intermediate candidate for each input text in a batch without selective replacement; (iii) \task~w/o middle, which generates intermediate candidates by perturbing a randomly sampled candidate segmentation instead of the one with the medium-level reward.
-Implementation details of these ablated versions are in App. \ref{app:ablation}.
+In this section, we perform an ablation study of \task.
+We consider the following ablated versions of \task: (i) \task~w/ 2steps, which performs two perturbation steps when generating intermediate candidates; (ii) \task~w/o select, which uses an intermediate candidate for all input texts in a batch without selective replacement; (iii) \task~w/o middle, which generates intermediate candidates by perturbing a randomly sampled candidate segmentation instead of the one with the medium-level reward.
+More details of these ablated versions are in App. \ref{app:ablation}.
 The results are in Tab. \ref{tab:ablation}.

 Tab. \ref{tab:ablation} shows that \task~outperforms all ablated versions.
 Specifically, applying multiple perturbations when generating intermediate candidates (\task~w/ 2steps) and incorporating them for all input texts (\task~w/o select) both hurt performance.
 The results show the importance of controlling the distance between the current generation and intermediate candidates, which aligns with our findings in Sec.~\ref{sec:boundrl} that directly using annotated segments does not improve performance.